buserror/mii_emu/libmui/README.md

 # How does it differ from the original?
 Well, in terms of looks, it's kinda like I started with MacOS8/9, but removed all the grayscale bits.
 Bizarelly, I think System 7 'flat' looks has aged better than the 'grayscale' look of 8/9, so I went with that.
 Most of the 'visible' difference are really related to the dialog's popup menus, which are a lot more 'OS8' than 'OS7'.
+The Scrollbar is definitely more GS/OS though, never understood why it took so long for MacOS to adopt that.

 In terms of of the API, one massive change is that it is fully asynchronous, and you *can't* just spinloop and draw things in a window or GrafPort whenever you feel like it, like on the original.
 Instead, you change the state of the UI, and it will redraw itself when it needs to.
 This is a lot more like modern UI libraries in that respect.